-He has developed, over more than 20 years’ experience, a reputation as the UK's leading immigration lawyer for investors and entrepreneurs and frequently works with key players in the global banking, private banking and wealth management sectors, helping them develop investment products and policies for tier 1 investor migrants.
+He has developed over more than 20 years’ experience, and has a reputation as the UK’s leading immigration lawyer for investors and entrepreneurs and frequently works with key players in the global banking, private banking and wealth management sectors, helping them develop investment products and policies for Tier 1 (investor) migrants.

 He also has expertise in nationality law, human rights cases and those involving EU law, criminality and exclusion and regularly conducts appeals.

-- He was the only non-parliamentary member of the Kirkhope Commission, a policy body for the Conservative party, and continues to be involved with senior officials in the UK Border Agency on immigration policy development.
+He was the only non-parliamentary member of the Kirkhope Commission, a policy body for the Conservative party, and continues to be involved with senior officials in UK Visas & Immigration on immigration policy development.

-- Philip is a former director of the Immigration Law Practitioners' Association and currently co-chairs their economic migration sub committee.
+Philip is a former director and treasurer of the Immigration Law Practitioners’ Association and currently co-chairs their economic migration sub-committee.